zoquero/vcloudtools/README.md

 ## Scripts

 ### graphcloud.php
 **Generates a GraphViz diagram** representing your vCloud Infraestructure.
+It allows filtering to graph just some components and its dependencies.

 #### Usage
 ```